cg2p/echo-service-with-mongo/README.md

-# Echo Service
+# Echo Service with Mongo DB
-Simple Echo REST API service using Node and Express.
+Simple Echo REST API service using Node and Express storing data in Mongo

 ```
 GET / > returns simple ping message
-POST /echo > echos back the text posted to it
+POST /echo > echoes back the text posted to it and stores the data
+POST /reverse > echoes back the reverse of the text posted to it and stores the data

 ```

 ## Run